Erfurt: Administrative divisions

-Demographics
+Erfurt-Southeast

+Erfurt-Southeast (Erfurt-Südost) is the collective name for a series of prefabricated housing areas that emerged in the southeast of Erfurt in the last ten years of East Germany.
+After Erfurt-Nord, Erfurt-Südost is the second-largest prefabricated building area in the city.
+The problems associated with large housing estates are not as pronounced in the southeast as in the north, but they are still present.

+The districts of Melchendorf, Herrenberg and Wiesenhügel belong to Erfurt-Südost, all of which were formed from the former local area of Melchendorf.
+The village of Melchendorf with around 1,000 inhabitants lies between the prefabricated building areas.
+In addition to the old village, the district of Melchendorf also includes the prefab housing areas of Drosselberg and Buchenberg as well as several four-story apartment blocks from the 1950s and 1960s on Kranichfelder Straße.
+Around 24,000 people still live in the large settlement, which was once designed for almost 40,000 inhabitants.

+Population

 Around the year 1500, the city had 18,000 inhabitants and was one of the largest cities in the Holy Roman Empire.
 The population then more or less stagnated until the 19th century.
 The population of Erfurt was 21,000 in 1820, and increased to 32,000 in 1847, the year of rail connection as industrialization began.
 In the following decades Erfurt grew up to 130,000 at the beginning of World War I and 190,000 inhabitants in 1950.
 A maximum was reached in 1988 with 220,000 persons.
+In 1991, after the German reunification and when Erfurt became the capital of Thuringia state, it had a population of about 205,000.
 The bad economic situation in eastern Germany after the reunification resulted in a decline in population, which fell to 200,000 in 2002 before rising again to 206,000 in 2011.
-The average growth of population between 2009 and 2012 was approximately 0.68% p. a, whereas the population in bordering rural regions is shrinking with accelerating tendency.
+The average growth of population between 2009 and 2012 was approximately 0.68 % p. a., whereas the population in bordering rural regions is shrinking with accelerating tendency.
 Suburbanization played only a small role in Erfurt.
 It occurred after reunification for a short time in the 1990s, but most of the suburban areas were situated within the administrative city borders.
+Erfurt is also the 10th-largest city in Germany by area with area of 269.17 km2.

-The birth deficit was 200 in 2012, this is −1.0 per 1,000 inhabitants (Thuringian average: -4.5; national average: -2.4).
-The net migration rate was +8.3 per 1,000 inhabitants in 2012 (Thuringian average: -0.8; national average: +4.6).
+The birth deficit was 200 in 2012, this is −1.0 per 1,000 inhabitants (Thuringian average: −4.5; national average: −2.4).
+The net migration rate was +8.3 per 1,000 inhabitants in 2012 (Thuringian average: −0.8; national average: +4.6).
 The most important regions of origin of Erfurt migrants are rural areas of Thuringia, Saxony-Anhalt and Saxony as well as foreign countries like Poland, Russia, Syria, Afghanistan and Hungary.
+Erfurt is today one of the popular cities in former East Germany due to its universities and broadcasting companies.